wesleygoldsborough/taskeezy/README.md

 # Taskeezy

-Taskeezy is a simple todo list app that will help you manage and complete tasks on time.
+Taskeezy is a simple todo list app that will help you manage tasks and complete them on time.
 Getting stuff done has never been, well.. easier.

 # Features

+• Uses browser Local Storage for task data
-• Sorted by date
+• Tasks auto sorted by date
 • Date formatting and coloring
 • Edit existing tasks and dates
 • Create new tasks